 There are several auditoriums and an open-air stage in the Parco della Musica.
 There are performances in all styles.

 Some events are also organized together with the Casa del Jazz.
 Events and Tickets Casa del JazzBus 160, 671, 714, 792

 Atlantico is a concert hall in the EUR neighborhood.
 You take Metro B to EUR Fermi and then bus 705 or 706 to Colombo / Atlantico.

 The Palazzo dello Sport is a multifunctional hall where concerts are held regularly.
 It is located in Quartier EUR and is easily accessible by Metro B station Palasport.

 Largo Venue is a cultural center on Via Prenestina.

 The Teatro Brancaccio on Via Merulana also hosts musical events.

 In Rome and the surrounding area there are a few parks that offer a welcome change.
-However, in winter they are mostly only open on weekends and public holidays.

 The Luneur Park offers many rides.
 It is located in the south of the city in the EUR district on Via Cristoforo Colombo.
 The opening times in winter are irregular, mostly Saturday and Sunday 10 a.m. to 6 p.m., in summer daily until midnight.
 On the Luneur website you can see the calendar with the opening days.
 Bus connections are lines 30, 170, 714 and 791, Colombo / Agricoltura stop.
 From there it is 750m to the entrance on Via delle Tre Fontane 100.